joeldbaptista/eel/README.md

 !(x == 1)           // boolean not
 ```

-The boolean operators operate in short-circuit; thus, in the following example, the calculate `1/x` is not performed:
+The boolean operators operate in short-circuit; thus, in the following example, `1/x` is not calculated:

 ```javascript
 let x = 0;